cambridge-cares/TheWorldAvatar/Agents/CARESWeatherStationAgent/README.md

 ![Shows part of the response body of a successful weather readings request.](docs/img/sample_reading3.png "The latest weather data reading")

 ## Usage
 This part of the README describes the usage of the input agent.
 The module itself can be packaged into an executable war, deployed as a web servlet on tomcat.
 Sending the appropriate request to the correct URL will initiate the agent.
-Since it uses the time-series client which maintains both instances in a knowledge graph and a Postgres database to store the data, these will be required to be set-up before.

 The agent instantiates the weather reading retrieved via the API as timeseries in the knowledge graph.
-In addition, it will check and instantiate the ABoxes for the weather station and the quantities it measures based on these ontologies [ontology-of-units-of-measure](https://github.com/cambridge-cares/OM/tree/master), [simple features geometries](http://schemas.opengis.net/sf/1.0/simple_features_geometries.rdf), [geoSPARQL](http://schemas.opengis.net/geosparql/1.0/geosparql_vocab_all.rdf), [OntoDevice](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/JPS_Ontology/ontology/ontodevice/OntoDevice.owl), [OntoEMS](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/JPS_Ontology/ontology/ontoems/OntoEMS.owl), , [OntoTimeSeries](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/JPS_Ontology/ontology/ontotimeseries/OntoTimeSeries.owl).
+In addition, it will check and instantiate the ABoxes for the weather station and the quantities it measures based on these ontologies [ontology-of-units-of-measure](https://github.com/cambridge-cares/OM/tree/master), [OntoDevice](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/JPS_Ontology/ontology/ontodevice/OntoDevice.owl), [OntoEMS](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/JPS_Ontology/ontology/ontoems/OntoEMS.owl), , [OntoTimeSeries](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/JPS_Ontology/ontology/ontotimeseries/OntoTimeSeries.owl).
 An example of the ABox is shown below:
 ```
 <ReportingStation> rdf:type ontoems:ReportingStation ;
-                   ontoems:reports <Quantity> ;
+                   ontoems:reports <Quantity> .
-                   ontodevice:hasGeoLocation <Point> .

 <Quantity> rdf:type ontoems:DewPoint ;
            om:hasValue <measure> ;